 For instance, by the time you spot a leak, it could have already caused structural damage to your equipment, roof, and inventory.
 Moreover, it will take more effort and time to rectify the problem once it’s advanced.

-Reason #2: Regular Roof Inspections Make Insurance Claims Easier
+2. Roof Inspections Make Insurance Claims Easier

 A residential roof inspection will make the process of insurance claims easier after your home has been hit by storm damage.
 Having a contractor that is familiar with the layout of your roof and the products used can be greatly beneficial.
 You contractor can also note any previous repairs, or dramatic changes that have occurred do to the storm and can point these out to the adjuster.

-Reason #3: Regular Residential Roof Inspections Protect Your Warranty
+3. Regular Roof Inspections Protect Your Warranty

 Most roof manufacturer warranties demand a biannual or annual roof inspection.
 If you fail to prove that these inspections were done by a professional roofer, then your warranty may be deemed void.
 Make sure that you stay on top of it!

-Reason #4: Regular Roof Inspections Save You Money
+4. Regular Roof Inspections Save You Money

 For a small fee, contractors can complete a roof “tune up”.
 They can go ahead and fix small issues ahead of schedule and keep you from having to replace your entire roof sooner than necessary.
 Its also much more cost efficient to make small repairs to the roof, before having to replace drywall or worse, framing.

 5. Residential Roof Inspections Increase the Lifespan of Roof